 - Alerts help prevent delays

-- Maintain Support Metrics Even When Tasks Move Into ClickUp: One limitation of the native integration is the loss of visibility once a Slack message is converted into a ClickUp task.
+- Maintain Support Metrics Even When Work Moves Into ClickUp: One limitation of the native integration is the loss of visibility once a Slack message is converted into a ClickUp task.
 ClearFeed keeps support metrics intact:

 - First response time